Autonomous vehicle company Waymo to test in Florida rain

-MOUNTAIN VIEW, California (AP) — Google autonomous vehicle spinoff Waymo says it will start testing on public roads in Florida to better experience heavy rain.
+MOUNTAIN VIEW, Calif.
+(AP) — Google autonomous vehicle spinoff Waymo says it will start testing on public roads in Florida to better experience heavy rain.

 The Mountain View, California, company says tests will begin this month in the Miami area and include highway driving to Orlando, Tampa and Fort Myers.
 The Florida test vehicles will be driven by humans.
 They’ll collect data with laser and radar sensors.
 Heavy rain can affect image quality.